muntasir2165/study-materials/Syllabus.md

 #### Week 17 - Node/Express Project Week Two
 - 17.1 - Group Project Organization / Planning / Github Setup
-- 17.2 - Branching, Code Review, Pull Requests - collaborating with teammates on how to present your web app.
+- 17.2 - Branching, Code Review, Pull Requests - Collaborating with teammates on how to present your web app.
 - 17.3 - Present project apps

 #### Week 18 - MongoDB
 - 18.1 - Masters of MongoDB - The concept of the NoSQL database with MongoDB; Pros and cons compared with MySQL
-- 18.2 - Web Scraping and Server-Side Mongo - store data into a MongoDB database using Node and `MongoJS`
+- 18.2 - Web Scraping and Server-Side Mongo - Store data into a MongoDB database using Node and `MongoJS`
 - 18.3 - Riding with Mongoose -  Schemas, custom methods and the ability to create relations in a non-relational database

 #### Week 19 - ReactJS
-- 19.1 - An ES6travaganza - Intro to React need a basic primer in ES6.
+- 19.1 - An ES6travaganza - Intro to React need a basic primer in ES6
-- 19.2 - Intro to React, Components and JSX -  building layouts through a component-based mindset.
+- 19.2 - Intro to React, Components and JSX -  Building layouts through a component-based mindset
-- 19.3 - Props, Lists, and Stateful Components - how to programmatically render components from a list of data, and introduce the concept of class components and component state.
+- 19.3 - Props, Lists, and Stateful Components - How to programmatically render components from a list of data, and introduce the concept of class components and component state

 #### Week 20 - React, MERN
-- 20.1 - Forms, Conditional Rendering & React Router -  managing component state and cover performing AJAX requests, using forms, and conditionally rendering components
+- 20.1 - Forms, Conditional Rendering & React Router -  Managing component state and cover performing AJAX requests, using forms, and conditionally rendering components
 - 20.2 - MERN -  Connecting Create React App to an Express backend as well as deploying to Heroku.
 - 20.3 - Review, Homework, Final Projects -  React Checkpoint

 ------------------------------------------------------

 #### Week 21 - Regionalized Content
-- These are extra materials we have provide you to learn on your own, we will only cover one of the following topics throughout the week.
-It is important to be able to learn a new language on your own because the technologies is one of the fastest changing industry
+- These are extra materials we have provide you to learn by yourself, we will only cover one of the following topics throughout the week.
+It is important to be able to learn a new language on your own because technologies is one of the fastest changing industries :)

 1. Introduction to C sharp (C#) -  Introduction to ASP.NET MVC, model validation; formatting annotations; and LINQ queries
 2. First Steps with Python -  First Steps with Danjgo, Django Forms & Request Handling
 3. First Steps with Java - Thinking Deeply About OOP, Loose Ends & More on Design
 4. PHPrimer -  Learning Laravel, Deep(er) Dive

 #### Week 22 - Computer Science Fundamentals
-- 22.1 - Basics of Algorithms - fundamental concept of algorithm development and efficiency including  benchmarking etc
+- 22.1 - Basics of Algorithms - Fundamental concept of algorithm development and efficiency including  benchmarking etc
-- 22.2 - Sorting Algorithms - express the insertion sort algorithm in pseudocode
+- 22.2 - Sorting Algorithms - Express the insertion sort algorithm in pseudocode
-- 22.3 - Big O & Data Structures - Intro to the notions of time complexity; Big O analysis; and basic data structures.
+- 22.3 - Big O & Data Structures - Intro to the notions of time complexity; Big O analysis; and basic data structures

 #### Week 23 - Portfolios and Projects
-- 23.1 - Career HW Work - work on portfolios and any unfinished career homework assignments.
+- 23.1 - Career HW Work - Work on portfolios and any unfinished career homework assignments
-- 23.2 - Completing Final Projects - continue working on their Portfolios & Career HW and Final Projects
+- 23.2 - Completing Final Projects - Continue working on their Portfolios & Career HW and Final Projects
-- 23.3 - Completing Final Projects - continue working on their Portfolios & Career HW and Final Projects
+- 23.3 - Completing Final Projects - Continue working on their Portfolios & Career HW and Final Projects

 #### Week 24 - Final Projects
 - 24.1 - Center on Project Work - Make sure you make measurable progress with their projects.